mitcdh/docker-build-certs/README.md

 - The `depends_on` directive ensures that the `webserver` service starts only after the `build-certs` service has completed its execution.

 Ensure that the certificates directory (`./certs`) exists on your host machine or is created by the SSL Certificate Generator service.

+## Generated Files

+The script generates the following files in the `/certs` volume:

+- `ca.crt`: The self-signed CA certificate.
+- `ca.key`: The private key for the CA certificate.
+- `certificate.crt`: The signed certificate.
+- `certificate.key`: The private key for the signed certificate.
+- `certificate.csr`: The Certificate Signing Request (CSR) used to generate the signed certificate.
+- `keystore.jks`: The certificate, key, and CA certificate bundled into a Java Keystore.